danzi-tn/geojson_contourplot/README.md

 ### The Code

 #### Geojson files
-Each file contain a single FeatureCollection, i.e. groups of related features combined together.
+Each file contains a single FeatureCollection, i.e. groups of related features combined together.

 The alignment's file contains a collection of LineString representing the tunnel track.
 ```